tege3000/algorithmic-challenges/README.md

-# competitive-programming
+# algorithmic-challanges
-Here, you can find random solutions to programming challenges i've solved.
+Here, you can find random solutions to algorithmic programming challenges i've solved.

 Note:
 * File names are the same as the challange names